-The Information & Booking Centre is where to go for any kind of information regarding courses and applying to the courses.
+Our Student Advice Centres are where to go for any kind of information regarding courses and applying to the courses.
 They also deal with pre–entry guidance, open and distance learning, fees and funding, employer bookings and much, much more.

 The IT Centre in our Aberdeen City Campus is one of the largest in Scotland, and consists of an open plan teaching area boasting over 200 PCs.
 In the first 7 weeks of term, the IT Centre has been averaging almost 1,000 students a day — that means a new student comes in every 30 seconds!

 Although the Aberdeen City Campus is the only college site to operate a stand–alone IT Centre, a wide range of high quality IT facilities can be accessed at the Altens and Fraserburgh Campuses and in each Library+.